-Just get your diet done and cross to the easy street.
+Just get your diet done and move to the easy street.

 As I started counting calories, I thought I might count my macros as well.

 After I lost weight, I started to build muscle.
-Knowing how much protein, fat and carbs I eat helps me with my bodybuilding goals.
+Knowing how much protein, fat, and carbs I eat helps me to achieve my bodybuilding goals.

 Since you eat every day, you have to count your calories every day.
-(At least until you have a good understanding of your optimal diet for losing weight).
+(At least until you have a good understanding of your optimal diet for losing weight or staying fit).